neurobioinfo/scrnabox/docs/index.md

 1. **Standard analysis track**
 2. **HTO analysis track**

+<img src="https://github.com/neurobioinfo/scrnabox/assets/110110777/3a6df83e-e104-45d2-9b04-fe246642c6a8" height="300">

 The **standard analysis track** is designed for experiments where each sample is captured and sequenced separately, while the **HTO analysis track** is designed for multiplexed experiments where samples are tagged with sample-specific oligonucleotide tagged Hashtag antibodies (HTO), pooled, and sequenced together.
-The **HTO analysis track** is distinguished by an additional sample demultiplexing step that assigns cells to their sample-of-origin via the sample-specific HTOs.

-<img src="https://github.com/neurobioinfo/scrnabox/assets/110110777/3a6df83e-e104-45d2-9b04-fe246642c6a8" height="300">
+The two tracks share all of the same processes except for Steps 1 and 4.
+In Step 1, the FASTQ processing for HTO data requires different configurations than the standard analysis.
+In Step 4, the HTO data is demultiplexed and a different doublet removal method is used.

 For a comprehenseive description of each step, please see the **Pipeline** section of the scRNAbox documentation or see our [pre-print manuscript](). <br/>